iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > This app, as the developers admit is useless.
 False sense of security.
 Because it is impossible to timely report covid--what is the use?
 Our entire household now has Covid.
 No one can report to this app.
 Since no one can report being sick, you will never be notified of exposure.
 Got back a positive test result.
 Tried to tell the app that I tested positive.
 Unfortunately it wants me to jump through hoops to get a pin to report a covert positive test.
 It will not give me a pin.<br> :date: __2021-02-26 21:05:58__

 > How did you find my phone to send this app notification?
 I see at least two violations of my privacy before even installing.
 Very bad.<br> :date: __2021-02-26 15:33:36__

-> Will not allow me to setup a pin to share my test results.
-States that the last time it's checked my exposure was 2 months ago!<br> :date: __2021-02-22 22:54:49__

-> Same as to subscribers above...
-Update stopped in early January.
-I do have the latest version of the app 1.6 on Android.
-I have auto update set for this app as well.
-Someone needs to actually look into this.<br> :date: __2021-02-22 03:37:43__